juanmanuel96/flask-mongodb/docs/mongo.md

 }
 ```

 The `main` alias should always be present since by default all models are connected to main.
-However, it is up to you for setting the DB alias names.
-If `main` is not present, you must make sure that no model belongs to the `main` database.
-DB aliases on models will be covered later.
+However, it is up to you for setting the DB alias names for other database connections.

 It is recommended that in your configurations add a `DATABASE` variable to overwrite the default configurations and connect to your database.
 Remember that once you start the application, if the database does not exist it is created automatically.
 In your `DATABASE` variable, the first key is the database alias.
 Its value should be another dictionary with the following keys: